jonathanhefner/talent_scout/README.md

 <%= link_to_search "Sort by title", @search.toggle_order(:title, :asc) %>
 ```

-The link will automatically point to current controller and current
+The link will automatically point to the current controller and current
 action, with query parameters from the given search object.
 To link to
 a different controller or action, pass an options Hash in place of the
 search object: